 The disadvantages of this approach are that it requires a longer surgery, and it results in an additional scar on your back where the flap is obtained (although this scar is usually well hidden by your bra).
 The loss of muscle function is usually well compensated by the other muscles of the shoulder and back.

 The TRAM flap stands for a ?Transverse Rectus Abdominus Myocutaneous?
 Flap.
 Put simply, it uses your abdominal skin and fat based on blood vessels that travel through the rectus abdominus muscle (sometimes known as your ?six-pack? muscle).
-There are many variations of this type of flap which indicates the method by which Dr Turowski or Dr Lu move the abdominal tissue up to the chest to create the breast.
+There are many variations of this type of flap which indicates the method by which Dr Turowski move the abdominal tissue up to the chest to create the breast.
 In a ?pedicled?
 TRAM, the tissue is moved to the chest by a subcutaneous tunnel in the lower portion of your breast.
 In a ?free?
 TRAM, the abdominal tissue is transferred to the chest by using microsurgical techniques to reconnect the blood vessels that provide nourishment to the tissues.

 The advantages of the TRAM are that it removes abdominal tissue to reconstruct the breast, which improves your abdominal contour after surgery (similar to an abdominoplasty or ?tummy tuck?).
 In addition, it avoids the use of an implant, has a more natural look and ?feel,? and is durable.